hashgraph/hedera-services/hedera-node/test-clients/SpecCookbook.md

 2. New tests that require `feature.isEnabled=false` to pass.
 3. Existing tests that require `feature.isEnabled=false` to pass.

-We must ensure that all three categories of tests can run and pass _regardless of whether the feature flag's default value is `true` or `false`_.
-Tests that assume a default value can create complications if the flag needs to be toggled due to tradeoffs in the release schedule, further complicating scheduling challenges.
+We must ensure that all three categories of tests can run and pass **no matter if the feature flag's default value is `true` or `false`**.
+Tests that assume a default value can create complications if the flag's default value needs to be toggled due to tradeoffs in the release schedule, further complicating scheduling challenges.

 Let's address each category individually.